Cryptoc1/lw/README.md

 # lw
-lw stands for live wallpaper, and as the name would suggest, let's you set live wallpapers on OS X.
+lw stands for live wallpaper, and as the name would suggest, lets you set live wallpapers on OS X.

 ### How it Works
 lw works by placing a cocoa window in-between the desktop and desktop icon layers of the windowing system (`CGWindowLayerKey`).